Day Old Welsummer Baby Chicks

 Welsummers have one additional, very practical quality.
 This breed can be sexed upon hatching.
 There are obvious differences between males and females immediately.
 Females have dark, clearly defined lines around their eyes, and extending beyond the eyes, while the same line on males is indistinct and blurry.
 Females also have a clearly defined dark triangle on the tops of their heads and males have a less obvious, much blurrier marking.

-Conservation Status: This breed is not mentioned by the ALBC, because it is still considered new to the US.
+Livestock Conservancy Status: Not applicable because it is still considered new to the US.

 Body Type: Welsummers are heavy chickens, with an upright stance and proud bearing.